ssjw/new-host-setup/backup-pi-configuration.md

 Edit the file in `/etc/sudoers.d`.
 E.g.  `/etc/sudoers.d/010_pi-nopasswd`
 and comment out the line that gives user pi passwordless sudo.

-NOTE: Information below is for a previous version of Raspbian.
-It now configures users for passwordless sudo by creating files in `/etc/sudoers.d/`.
+> *NOTE*: Information below is for a previous version of Raspbian.
+It now
+> configures users for passwordless sudo by creating files in
+> `/etc/sudoers.d/`.

 The default installation of Raspbian on Raspberry Pi adds users to the sudoers file as being able to run all commands without entering a